 During the First World War, the National Sailors and Firemen's Union (later the National Union of Seamen) made strong attacks on both German naval policy (particularly the submarine campaign) and Germans in general.

-The Seaman, newspaper of the NSFU / NUS, included regular anti-German articles during the First World War
+The SeamanLink opens in a new window, newspaper of the NSFU / NUS, included regular anti-German articles during the First World War

-Daily Citizen (headline: 'Can Britain stop Europe's war madness?'), Labour Party newspaper, 1 August 1914
+Daily Citizen Link opens in a new window(headline: 'Can Britain stop Europe's war madness?'), Labour Party newspaper, 1 August 1914

 Collections of cartoons by Will Dyson, taken from the left-wing newspaper The Herald.
 Most focus on the home front, including criticisms of 'Prussianism' in Britain.
 Dyson spent part of the First World War on the Western Front as a war artist.

-What the War is teaching John Bull: cartoons from the Railway Review, 1914-1918
+What the War is teaching John BullLink opens in a new window: cartoons from the Railway Review, 1914-1918

 British newspapers on the Armistice, 10-12 November 1918:

-Letters from John (Jack) Young, British soldier serving with the Australian army
+Letters from John (Jack) YoungLink opens in a new window, British soldier serving with the Australian army

 Text of speech made by Company-Sergeant-Major Franklin, M.C., to the Inns of Court Officers’ Training Corps on 19 July 1918, in which he portrays German soldiers as sub-human and describes the "delightful feeling" of killing them at close quarters with the bayonet.